Greetings,

 a number of differences, what they feel like, and how to deal with them

-will give you details on my many presentations and how to book
+my website will give you details on my many presentations and how to book

-will allow you to read more about what a number of differences feel
+me.
+If you'd like to know more about me first my Accolades section will help.
+My Writings will allow you to read more about what a number of differences feel

 like and how to cope, and you can read some of the research I've done

-& Resources section will tell you about the various kinds of
+too.
+The Resources section will tell you about the various kinds of

 help you can access on the Web, in the library, on video, and in your

 area.
-Finally, The Haven
+Finally, the Youth Haven

 has a collection of things in it to make teens and children with differences